Pjdwsazzad/Pie-Mailer-api-application/README.md

 Set up single and multiple SMTP configurations using Gmail.

 Create and use dynamic shortcodes in your email templates.
+To generate a sample CSV file for your email-sending application

 If this tutorial helped you, like, share, and subscribe to Coding_with_p2ilab for more tech content!